conorhastings/match-default/README.md

 <img src="https://travis-ci.org/conorhastings/match-default.svg?branch=master" />

 Pass in a string, and object contain functions that could possibly match string + a default function denoted with the _ key.
-Made because I think this looks really nice with redux.
+Made because I think this looks really nice with redux, semi inspired by the pattern matching implementation in Rust.

 ### use